sathwick-p/gprxy/docs/go.doc.md

 ##### The Core Issue: No Protocol Translation

-The current code is a transparent relay — it forwards messages as-is without understanding or translating them.
+Right now I’m just a transparent relay — forwarding messages as-is without understanding or translating them.

-###### What You Have
+###### What I have

 ```go
 // Blind forwarding